Interactive demos

 The dashed line marks the criterion with the lowest expected cost.

 Notice the tug-of-war: cost asymmetries pull the line one way, base rates pull it back.
-In the smoke-alarm preset a miss is catastrophic, yet fires are rare, so the optimum barely moves.
+In the smoke-alarm preset a miss is catastrophic, yet fires are rare, so the base rate largely cancels the cost asymmetry and the optimum ends up mildly conservative.
 Error management explanations of biases like sexual overperception live or die on exactly this arithmetic, which is why my work measures the criterion directly instead of inferring it from accuracy.
+Measuring it is only the first step.
+A criterion does not identify its own cause, which is the argument of my paper in Evolution and Human Behavior and the subject of the last demo on this page.

 Explore · Bayesian updating